Difficulty

 • hard seeds

-The arils of Kaim Anor come out easier than most varieties.
+The arils come out easier for Kaim Anor than they do for most other pomegranate varieties.

 Kaj Acik Anor